Abdul-Hannan-21/codespaces-blank/README.md

 ## Introduction

- Daily Meme Dosage, powered by Flask and the Imgflip API, brings you an automated system that fetches and displays fresh memes with every 30 second orvisit.
+ Daily Meme Dosage, powered by Flask and the Imgflip API, brings you an automated system that fetches and displays fresh memes with every 30 second or every new visit.

 ## Features

 - **Daily Dose:** Get a new meme every day to brighten your internet journey.
-- **Randomizer:** No more seeing the same meme repeatedly – our randomization feature ensures variety.
+- **Randomizer:** No more seeing the same meme repeatedly – our randomization feature ensure that you see new meme in every 30 sec.
 - **Seamless Experience:** Flask and JavaScript work together to create a user-friendly, auto-refreshing interface.

 ## Getting Started